isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2076.md

 ---
-title: The high pressure rotating head features a nozzle that rotates and swivels with high flow rates at a high operating pressure.
-It can be fixed to various rotors and extensions to cater for cleaning different tanks/vessels.
-Time and manpower reliance can be reduced when using this equipment.
+title: High Pressure Rotating Head
 permalink: /productivity-solutions-grant/solutionrepo/solution2076
 ---

 ### Description

+The high pressure rotating head features a nozzle that rotates and swivels with high flow rates at a high operating pressure.
+It can be fixed to various rotors and extensions to cater for cleaning different tanks/vessels.
+Time and manpower reliance can be reduced when using this equipment.

 ### Details of Solution